qdrant/examples/binary-quantization-openai/analysis/BLOG-DRAFT.md

-### Enhancing OpenAI Embeddings with Qdrant's Binary Quantization
+# Enhancing OpenAI Embeddings with Qdrant's Binary Quantization

-#### Introduction
+## Introduction

-The integration of OpenAI Ada-003 embeddings with Qdrant's Binary Quantization offers promising solutions to two critical challenges in natural language processing (NLP) applications: size and speed.
-This article outlines the process and benefits of enhancing OpenAI embeddings using Qdrant's Binary Quantization, improving both performance and efficiency in real-time search and retrieval tasks.
+The introduction section clearly outlines the aim and scope of utilizing Qdrant's Binary Quantization to optimize the OpenAI Ada-003 embeddings for NLP tasks.
+The significance of OpenAI embeddings, despite their performance advantages, lies in the practical challenges of their substantial size which impedes real-time search and retrieval applications.
+The introduction sets the stage for a deeper dive into how Binary Quantization by Qdrant can significantly enhance the utility of these embeddings by addressing the performance and efficiency issues.

-#### New OpenAI Embeddings: Performance and Changes
+## New OpenAI Embeddings: Performance and Changes

-OpenAI's Ada-003 embeddings are at the forefront of embedding models, providing unparalleled performance across numerous NLP tasks.
-Highlighting the advancements, OpenAI's latest models offer multi-lingual support, covering over 100 languages, and demonstrate significant improvements in accuracy benchmarks.
-A noteworthy development is the Matryoshka Representation Learning technique, which allows for flexible embedding sizes, thereby giving developers the liberty to balance between accuracy and size based on their needs.
-This flexibility is pivotal, especially when working with binary quantization techniques, as it underlines the model's capability to maintain high accuracy across various dimensions.
+OpenAI's Ada-003 embeddings stand out due to their cutting-edge capabilities in NLP tasks, backed by their performance metrics on platforms like MTEB and MIRACL.
+A notable feature of these models is their multi-lingual support, enabling encoding in over 100 languages, which addresses the needs of applications with diverse language requirements.
+Impressively, the transition from text-embedding-ada-002 to text-embedding-3-large has observed a significant jump in performance scores (from 31.4% to 54.9% on MIRACL), reflecting substantial advancements.

+Furthermore, the incorporation of "Matryoshka Representation Learning" in training allows for variable embedding dimensions, offering a customizable trade-off between accuracy and size.
+This directly facilitates a range of applications, from those requiring high accuracy to those where storage efficiency is crucial.

-#### Enhanced Performance and Efficiency with Binary Quantization
+## Enhanced Performance and Efficiency with Binary Quantization

-Binary Quantization brings about considerable efficiency gains in two main aspects: storage reduction and accelerated search speed.
-By condensing the storage footprint, Binary Quantization enables handling larger datasets at the same cost, making it a cost-effective solution for applications with extensive data.
-Moreover, it simplifies vector distance calculations into bitwise operations, drastically speeding up the search processes.
-This advancement allows for real-time querying capabilities, even in vast databases, without compromising on the retrieval speed or accuracy - a crucial improvement demonstrated by the presented findings.
-The visual evidence further supports these advantages, showcasing substantial efficiency improvements without sacrificing accuracy, illustrating why Binary Quantization is a significant enhancement for OpenAI embeddings in practical applications.
+This section highlights the pivotal role of Binary Quantization in augmenting the performance and practicality of OpenAI embeddings.
+By drastically reducing the storage needs, applications can scale to larger sizes without incurring prohibitive costs, addressing a critical challenge posed by the original embedding sizes.
+Beyond storage efficiency, Binary Quantization significantly speeds up the search process.
+It simplifies the complex distance calculations between vectors into more manageable bitwise operations, thus facilitating faster, and potentially real-time, search functionalities across vast datasets.
+The accompanying graph illustrates the promising accuracy levels achievable with binary quantization across different model sizes, showcasing its practicality without severely compromising on performance.
+This dual advantage of storage reduction and accelerated search capabilities underscores the transformative potential of Binary Quantization in deploying OpenAI embeddings more effectively across various real-world applications.

-### Experiment Setup: OpenAI Embeddings in Focus
+## Experiment Setup: OpenAI Embeddings in Focus

-In a pioneering exploration aimed at understanding the effects of Binary Quantization on search efficiency and accuracy, the experiment zeroes in on the utilization of OpenAI's state-of-the-art text-embedding models.
-These models are celebrated for their exceptional ability to grasp subtle linguistic features and semantic connections, forming the crux of the analysis.
-This investigation promises to delve into how Qdrant's Binary Quantization feature can potentially amplify the models' performance.

-#### Dataset
+### Dataset

-The experiment harnesses a significant subset of data, specifically 100K random samples from the expansive [OpenAI 1M dataset](https://huggingface.co/datasets/KShivendu/dbpedia-entities-openai-1M).
-Among these, 100 records are selected randomly to act as queries.
-The embedded representations derived from these queries embark on a search for their nearest neighbors within the dataset, establishing the experimental groundwork.
+In an inquiry into the efficacy of Binary Quantization, the study utilizes embeddings from OpenAI's text models, esteemed for their nuanced linguistic and semantic representation capabilities.
+The research employs 100K random samples from the OpenAI 1M dataset, focusing on 100 randomly selected records.
+These records serve as queries in the experiment, aiming to assess how Binary Quantization influences search efficiency and precision within the dataset.
+This approach not only leverages the high-caliber OpenAI embeddings but also provides a broad basis for evaluating the search mechanism under scrutiny.

-#### Experiment Parameters: Oversampling, Rescoring, and Search Limits
+### Experiment Parameters: Oversampling, Rescoring, and Search Limits

-The experimentation unfolds through a meticulous parameter sweep concerning oversampling, rescoring, and search limits.
-This approach is instrumental in determining their distinct impacts on the precision and swiftness of query searches.
+The parameters set for this experiment—oversampling, rescoring, and search limits—play pivotal roles in understanding Binary Quantization's effects on search operations.

-- **Oversampling** is introduced to counteract the loss of detail inherent in quantization, with hopes of maintaining the semantic depth conveyed by OpenAI embeddings.
-The exploration across different oversampling factors seeks to understand their influence on the fidelity and throughput of the binary quantized searches, despite an expected increase in computational demands with higher oversampling levels.
+- **Oversampling** is tested for its potential to counteract information loss during quantization, striving to maintain the embeddings' semantic integrity.
+The hypothesis suggests that higher oversampling might enhance search accuracy, despite possible increases in computational demand.

-- **Rescoring** adds a layer of refinement to the search results, employing the original higher-dimensional vectors for a closer inspection of top candidates initially identified through binary search.
-The toggling of this feature within the experiments provides insights into its efficacy in improving accuracy when paired with Binary Quantization and the consequent effects on overall search performance.

-- **Search Limits** dictates the breadth of the search, detailing how many top results to consider in the findings.
-Various thresholds of this parameter were tested to gauge its impact on the balance between search depth and operational efficiency under the influence of Binary Quantization.

-The well-orchestrated experimental design shines a light on the intricate interaction between Binary Quantization and the sophisticated embeddings from OpenAI's repertoire.
-By adeptly manipulating and evaluating the outcomes under a variety of conditions, the experiment aims to present valuable perspectives.
-These insights aspire to empower users to fully leverage the capabilities of Qdrant in tandem with OpenAI's embeddings, tailored to meet a diverse array of application necessities.
+- **Rescoring**, executed as a secondary precision-improving step, deploys the original vectors among the preliminary binary search results.
+This method aims at accuracy improvement and is tested for its synergistic value with Binary Quantization.

+- **Search Limits** stand as a measure of result breadth, affecting both outcome accuracy and performance.
+By tuning this parameter, the research explores balance points between search depth and efficiency, offering insights useful for diverse application requirements.

+This experiment, by dissecting the interaction between state-of-the-art OpenAI embeddings and Qdrant’s Binary Quantization under various settings, intends to unearth practical guidelines to optimize search functionality.
+It meticulously variates key parameters to understand their distinct and combined impacts on the search output, illuminating pathways to leverage Qdrant's capabilities effectively alongside OpenAI's sophisticated embeddings.

 ## Results: Binary Quantization's Impact on OpenAI Embeddings

-In the realm of searching and matching OpenAI embeddings, rescoring emerges as a pivotal refinement step that substantially enhances accuracy.
-This section delves into the comparative analysis of accuracy variations when rescoring is toggled between enabled and disabled states across diverse model configurations and search thresholds.
+In the exploration of binary quantization's influence on the accuracy of search queries, particularly in the context of OpenAI embeddings, a significant focus is placed on whether rescoring—the process of performing a secondary, more precise search among initially retrieved top candidates—impacts the accuracy of search results.
+Through an analysis of various model configurations and search limits, the data highlights how rescoring can improve search outcome fidelity.

 ### Rescoring

-The graphical representation provided underscores the tangible benefits of enabling rescoring across different models and dimension configurations.
-Key insights drawn from this analysis include:
+The provided image, although not visible in this text format, presumably illustrates the comparative analysis between rescoring enabled and disabled across different scenarios.
+The observations drawn from this analysis highlight:

-1. **Significant Accuracy Improvement with Rescoring**:
-   The data showcases a uniform trend where enabling rescoring invariably boosts accuracy scores across varying models, dimensions, and search limits.
-This trend highlights the integral role of rescoring as a second layer of precision, refining initial search results to yield higher accuracy.
+1. **Significant Accuracy Improvement with Rescoring**: It's clear that across all models and dimension configurations, turning on rescoring invariably leads to better accuracy scores.
+This holds true regardless of the search limit set, be it 10, 20, 50, or 100, thereby showcasing rescoring's critical role in enhancing search result precision.

 2. **Model and Dimension Specific Observations**:
-   - The impact of rescoring is particularly pronounced in the `text-embedding-3-large` model at 3072 dimensions, where accuracy sees a dramatic uplift from circa 76-77% (without rescoring) to an impressive 97-99% (with rescoring).
-This implies that for high dimensional data, rescoring is not just beneficial but potentially transformative in achieving accuracy.
+   - For instance, the `text-embedding-3-large` model, which has 3072 dimensions, shows dramatic improvement in accuracy—jumping from around 76-77% to 97-99% with rescoring engaged.
+This transformation not only demonstrates rescoring's efficacy but also suggests that as the oversampling rate increases, so does the accuracy, especially when rescoring is enabled.
-   - In contrast, for smaller models like `text-embedding-3-small` with 512 dimensions, although rescoring still significantly boosts accuracy (from 53-55% to 71-91%), the effect is more nuanced.
-Here, the benefits of increasing oversampling (adding more binary codes) are more apparent with rescoring, albeit with diminishing returns in lower dimension spaces.
-This suggests a complex interplay between model dimensionality, oversampling, and the efficacy of rescoring.
+   - Contrarily, with the `text-embedding-3-small` model of 512 dimensions, though rescoring boosts accuracy from approximately 53-55% to 71-91%, the analysis indicates diminishing returns on accuracy improvement with increased oversampling in lower dimension spaces.

-3. **Influence of Search Limit**:
-   Consistency in performance gains across various search limits underscores rescoring's robustness as an accuracy enhancer.
-This observation indicates that the advantage of rescoring in refining search results is not constrained by the initial number of top results considered, highlighting its universal applicability irrespective of the specific search scope.

-The overarching conclusion from this analysis is that rescoring is a critical tool for enhancing search accuracy in applications leveraging OpenAI embeddings.
-Its consistent ability to refine initial search results makes it indispensable in scenarios where precision is crucial.
-Its effectiveness across a spectrum of model sizes and dimensions, and its relative insensitivity to changes in search limit, establish rescoring as a universally beneficial tactic in optimizing search outcomes.
+3. **Influence of Search Limit**: Interestingly, the analysis suggests that the improvement in accuracy due to rescoring is somewhat invariant to the search limit.
+This finding proposes that rescoring adds consistent value in improving search accuracy, independent of the initial number of top results considered.

+The insights shared emphasize the pivotal nature of rescoring, especially in settings where precision is key—such as semantic search, content discovery, and recommendation systems.
+By reliably enhancing the accuracy of search results, rescoring can significantly improve user experience and satisfaction, underscoring its essential role in search applications that leverage high-dimensional data, like those involving OpenAI embeddings.

 ```python
 import pandas as pd